 Applied social science: Community engagement and sustainable development

-Stephen Brown is Community Investment Manager at RWM, with over 20 years’ experience in the development and delivery of sustainable energy projects and economic development.
+Stephen Brown is Community Investment Manager at Nuclear Waste Services, with over 20 years’ experience in the development and delivery of sustainable energy projects and economic development.
 His background is chemistry and chemical engineering (PhD University of Newcastle Upon Tyne).
 Research interests include the practice of community engagement, metrics for the evaluation of community engagement, approaches to the estimation of community wellbeing and the contribution the GDF programme can make to the sustainable development of host communities.
 He is a member of the Institute of Engineering and Technology.

 Expert engineering and waste container design

 Richard Hardy is a mechanical engineer with 13 years’ experience in nuclear engineering.
 Richard has worked on large projects for Nuvia at Sellafield and AWE, these include a major decommissioning project – the B204 Stack Demolition Project at Sellafield, for which Richard helped finalise the design and manufacture of a self-climbing platform, subsequently used for the successful demolition of the stack.
 Richard is responsible for GDF mechanical systems and ventilation as well as being the lead for waste container design.
 Richard is a Chartered Engineer and member of the Institution of Mechanical Engineers and is also the Secretary of the Stores Operations Forum (group for managing the interim storage of radioactive waste) for NDA.